aurelia-ui-toolkits/kendo-ui-sdk-installation/installation/installing kendo/advanced/core/jspm.md

   }
   ```

-  **Note:** old versions of Kendo require a jquery.min map that is the equivalent of the jquery map: "jquery.min": "github:components/jquery@2.1.4"
+  **Note:** old versions of Kendo require jquery.min map that is the equivalent of the jquery map: "jquery.min": "github:components/jquery@2.1.4"

 3. Now let's open up "app.html" and load Kendo's CSS files